The queues to get into the Vatican are notoriously long, and the Roman sun is hot. We show you how to keep your cool by skipping the lines.

-Rome wasn't built in a day, and one day is nowhere near enough to see everything the city has to offer.
-Even a year isn't enough to be totally honest.…
+Rome wasn't built in a day, and one day is nowhere near enough to see everything this city has to offer.
+Even a year isn't enough, to be totally honest.…

 Buying cigarettes in Rome is relatively easy, as long as you are aware of certain restrictions.
 We show you how.

 To clear up any confusion we first need to define some terminology:Vatican CityVatican City is a city-state with clearly defined borders.
 It is an independent country surrounded by Italy, and…